ehristev/linux/Documentation/dev-tools/kmemdump.rst

 Although the kernel has multiple debugging mechanisms, kmemdump fits a particular model which is not covered by the others.

+kmemdump can also prepare specific regions of the kernel that can be put together to form a minimal core image file.
+To achieve this, the first region is an ELF header with program headers for each region, and another region contains specific ELF NOTE section with vmcoreinfo.
+There are also multiple regions registered with basic kernel information that will allow debugging tools like 'crash' to load the image.
+To enable this feature, use CONFIG_KMEMDUMP_COREIMAGE.

 kmemdump Internals
 ==================